PacktPublishing/Kubernetes-for-Absolute-Beginners---Hands-on/README.md

 ### Approach

 The course utilizes a practical, hands-on approach, guiding learners through demonstrations and real-world scenarios.
 Emphasizing active learning through Minikube labs, YAML exercises, and Kubernetes deployments, it ensures effective theory application and skill development in Kubernetes from basics to advanced operations.

----

-Let me know if there’s anything else you’d like to adjust!